williamchenghu/yousician_new_test/README.md

-This is a song privde web app.
-The project designed to be easy to scaled and add more features.
+This is a web app for the list of songs and musics in database.
+This project was designed thoroughly to satisfy both future scalability and feature extensabilities.

 Below you will find some information on how to perform common tasks.<br>